yx14/disentangler_opt/README.md

 # Installation

-The scripts are in python, and have been tested on [TODO: mac op system] and [TODO: perlmutter op system].
+The scripts are in python, and have been tested on macOS and Linux systems.
 A environment manager such as conda may be used to install dependencies.
-The typical install time is [TODO: estimate minutes.]
+The installation for pymanopt is found at: https://pymanopt.org/docs/latest/quickstart.html#installation.
+Installation of all dependencies takes a few minutes.

 ## Dependencies